SecioreanuStefanita/Movie-Streaming-Site/README.md

 • Working with and parsing JSON objects thorugh HTTP requests.

-• Using Express with EJS
+• Using Express with EJS.

-• Organising a website with a generic layout.
+• Creating a log-in system with security implemented, such as sql injection prevention, parsing and coding data through a hash.